AngleProtocol/angle-docs/concepts/emergency-modules/README.md

 Besides, if the collateral ratio keeps decreasing, governance can choose at its discretion to mitigate bank run scenari by increasing burn transaction fees by inducing a collateral ratio dependency.

 You can have a look at [Angle's analytics](https://analytics.angle.money) page to follow the different hedge and collateral ratios, and the current transaction fees.

-## 🏷️ Governance Token Sale

-In case where the protocol is on its way to becoming under-collateralized and can no longer sustain full convertibility of stablecoins to collateral, then governance has the ability to change the parameters of the bonding curve to make buying governance tokens cheaper.

-Like Maker does when auctions are made where governance tokens are sold against stablecoins, here the protocol proposes to issue tokens at a smaller price to burn some stablecoins and hence increase the collateral ratio of the protocol.

 ## ⌛ Collateral Diversification and Settlement